soodaayush/BVHApp/README.md

 ## Inspiration

 I noticed that students at Bay View High often miss important information because announcements are only made over the intercom.
-To address this, I decided to create a mobile app that could help improve communication.
+To address this, I decided to create a mobile app that could help improve communication by providing a all-in-one hub for information.

 ## Challenges